Alchemist-X/howcryptoworksbook/Chapter_10_Hyperliquid.md

 The **JELLY manipulation** in March 2025 demonstrated how vault-based systems can suffer losses from coordinated attacks.
 Attackers opened large leveraged positions ($4.5M short, two $2.5M longs) on a low-liquidity token JELLY, then manipulated the liquidation process while simultaneously pumping the token's price 250% on Solana.
 This created a $12 million unrealized loss that threatened the protocol's solvency.
 Validators had to make an emergency intervention, overriding the oracle price to prevent collapse, while the team quickly implemented fixes including better position size limits, improved liquidation mechanisms, and enhanced governance controls.
 All traders were compensated, but the incident exposed significant vulnerabilities in the platform's risk management architecture.

-## Section VI: The Governance Balance
+## Section IV: The Governance Balance

 As Hyperliquid matured, it faced a classic DeFi dilemma: how to balance permissionlessness while maintaining quality and managing risk.
-While initially starting off relatively centralized, the protocol now relies on a governance system centered around voting on proposals.
+While initially relatively centralized, the protocol now relies on a governance system centered around voting on proposals.

 **Hyperliquid Improvement Proposals (HIPs)** govern platform evolution, with each proposal addressing specific aspects of permissionless expansion:

 **HIP-1** established a native token standard with a 31-hour Dutch auction mechanism, allowing anyone to list spot tokens.
 This democratizes token launches while using a 31-hour Dutch auction to set deployment gas/ticker costs, which raises the bar for drive-by launches since the auction format naturally selects for tokens with genuine demand.

 **HIP-2** introduced automated "Hyperliquidity" for spot pairs against USDC, ensuring baseline liquidity for newly listed HIP-1 tokens.
-This solves the chicken-and-egg problem where tokens need liquidity to attract traders, but need traders to justify liquidity provision.
+This solves the chicken-and-egg problem where tokens need liquidity to attract traders, but they need traders to justify liquidity provision.

 **HIP-3** (only live on testnet) aims to make perpetual markets permissionless, subject to a 1 million HYPE staked requirement by the deployer.
 Builders receive a share of fees in return.
 This creates strong incentives for responsible listings while generating meaningful cost for spam or low-quality markets.